Top-Rated Texas Railroad Accident Attorneys

 - There had been prior accidents at the crossing

-Protected vs. Passive Crossing
+Protected vs. Passive Railroad Crossings

 Trains often intersect with roadways.
-In fact, there are more than 250,000 roadway and railroad crossings across the country, and approximately 96% of all accidents occur on these.
+In fact, there are more than 250,000 roadway and railroad crossings across the country, and approximately 96% of all accidents occur at these.
 Nearly 62,500 of these crossings do not have a light or gates.

 Figures from the National Transportation Safety Board state that approximately 60% of all railroad crossing fatalities occur at “unprotected” or passive crossings.
 Passive crossings are those with no more than a railroad crossing sign.
 The statistics also state that “protected crossings,” those crossings with warning devices such as lights and gates, represent only 20% of the public railroad crossings in the U.S.